pchapin/augusta/README.md

 The Augusta project includes two additional modules named Tiger and Dragon.
 There is also a Scripts module that contains the source code for the Groovy scripts we use.

-The Tiger module is an implementation of the Tiger programming language as described in book "Modern Compiler Implementation in ML" by Andrew W. Appel.
+The Tiger module is an implementation of the Tiger programming language as described in the book "Modern Compiler Implementation in ML" by Andrew W. Appel.
 This module is not directly related to Augusta and is used as a testing ground for implementation ideas that might be useful in Augusta.
 Solutions to some of the exercises in the book (all in Scala) are also included.

 The Dragon module is a library of useful material of interest to compiler writers.
-It factors out code that can be shared between Augusta and Tiger.
+It factors out code that can be shared between Augusta, Tiger, and potentially other compiler projects that use Scala as an implementation language.
 It also contains other tidbits of general interest.
-The code in Dragon could potentially be used for other compiler projects as well.

 The Augusta runtime system is in the RTS folder.
 It is written in Ada and is currently compiled and tested using GNAT with GPS as the integrated development environment.
 Load stdlibrary.gpr in